MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-set-up-colored-indicator-on-cues.md

 ---
 title: Set up your customised coloured indicators for a Cue's activity
-description: As an administrator, you can set up Cues that appear on the users' Role Centres to include an indicator that changes colour based on the data values in the Cues.
+description: 'As an administrator, you can set up Cues that appear on the users'' Role Centres to include an indicator that changes colour based on the data values in the Cues.'
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.form: '9701, 9702'
 ms.date: 04/01/2021
 ms.author: jswymer
-ms.openlocfilehash: 7390fd047080fe5282cc949ec81e58ccb5f2e9cf
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
-ms.locfileid: "6443884"
 ---
 # <a name="set-up-a-colored-indicator-on-cues-for-the-company-or-individual-users"></a>Set Up a Coloured Indicator on Cues for the Company or Individual Users

 As an administrator, you can set up Cues that appear on the users' Role Centres to include an indicator that changes colour based on the data values in the Cues.

 The indicator appears as a coloured bar along the top border of the Cue tile.
 It provides a visual signal of the status of the Cue's activity, which can indicate favorable or unfavorable conditions to prompt the user to take action.
 For example, if a Cue displays ongoing sales invoices, you can set up the indicator to appear green (favorable) when total number of ongoing sales invoices is below 10, and appears red (unfavorable) when the total is greater than 20.